-Note: If you have already configured or planning to configure any shell/batch script run by a Linux agent that is upgraded from any lower version to version 7.11, you must modify the agent.cfg file and specify the user for the batch\script\user parameter.
+Note: If you have already configured or are planning to configure any shell/batch script run by a Linux agent that is upgraded from any version prior to version 7.11, you must modify the agent.cfg file and specify the user for the batch_script_user parameter.
 It is strongly recommended that you use a non-root user to run the scripts.
-Using root user for running a script may result in compromising the data security and operating system security.
-However, if you want to restore the earlier behavior of pemagent and use root user to run the scripts, then you need to set the value of batch\script\user parameter as root.
+Using the root user when running a script may result in compromising the data security and operating system security.
+However, if you want to restore the earlier behavior of the PEM agent and use the root user to run the scripts, then you need to set the value of batch_script_user parameter as root.